SurajAiri/VocalEdge/README.md

 ### Getting Started

-To get started with Voice Edge, follow these steps:
+To get started with Vocal Edge, follow these steps:

 1. Clone the repository:
     ```bash